Diphthamide

 Diphthamide is a post-translationally modified histidine amino acid found in archaeal and eukaryotic elongation factor 2 (eEF-2).

+Dipthamide is named after the toxin produced by the bacterium Corynebacterium diphtheriae, which targets diphthamide.
+Besides this toxin, it is also targeted by exotoxin A from Pseudomonas aeruginosa.
+It is the only target of these toxins.

-Structure
+Structure and biosynthesis

 Diphthamide is proposed to be a 2-[3-carboxyamido-3-(trimethylammonio)propyl]histidine.
 Though this structure has been confirmed by X-ray crystallography, its stereochemistry is uncertain.

+Diphthamide is biosynthesized from histidine and S-adenosyl methionine (SAM).
+The side chain bound to imidazole group and all methyl groups come from SAM.
+The whole synthesis takes place in three steps: